MAG Silver (NYSEAMERICAN:MAG) Announces Earnings Results

 MAG Silver (NYSEAMERICAN:MAG – Get Rating) issued its quarterly earnings results on Monday.
 The company reported ($0.01) earnings per share for the quarter, missing analysts’ consensus estimates of $0.05 by ($0.06), MarketWatch Earnings reports.

-Several hedge funds have recently modified their holdings of MAG.
-1832 Asset Management L.P. lifted its position in shares of MAG Silver by 103.5% during the 4th quarter.
-1832 Asset Management L.P. now owns 865,000 shares of the company’s stock worth $13,520,000 after buying an additional 440,000 shares in the last quarter.
-Invesco Ltd. raised its holdings in shares of MAG Silver by 98.1% in the 1st quarter.
-Invesco Ltd. now owns 849,779 shares of the company’s stock worth $13,741,000 after purchasing an additional 420,757 shares during the period.
-Gabelli Funds LLC bought a new stake in shares of MAG Silver in the 1st quarter worth approximately $2,991,000.
-Renaissance Technologies LLC raised its holdings in shares of MAG Silver by 357.9% in the 2nd quarter.
-Renaissance Technologies LLC now owns 218,900 shares of the company’s stock worth $2,666,000 after purchasing an additional 171,100 shares during the period.
-Finally, Dimensional Fund Advisors LP raised its holdings in shares of MAG Silver by 115.8% in the 1st quarter.
+A number of large investors have recently added to or reduced their stakes in MAG.
+1832 Asset Management L.P. increased its position in MAG Silver by 103.5% in the fourth quarter.
+1832 Asset Management L.P. now owns 865,000 shares of the company’s stock worth $13,520,000 after buying an additional 440,000 shares during the last quarter.
+Invesco Ltd. increased its holdings in MAG Silver by 98.1% in the 1st quarter.
+Invesco Ltd. now owns 849,779 shares of the company’s stock worth $13,741,000 after acquiring an additional 420,757 shares during the last quarter.
+Gabelli Funds LLC bought a new stake in MAG Silver in the 1st quarter valued at about $2,991,000.
+Renaissance Technologies LLC lifted its holdings in MAG Silver by 357.9% during the second quarter.
+Renaissance Technologies LLC now owns 218,900 shares of the company’s stock valued at $2,666,000 after purchasing an additional 171,100 shares during the last quarter.
+Finally, Dimensional Fund Advisors LP boosted its position in MAG Silver by 115.8% during the first quarter.
 Dimensional Fund Advisors LP now owns 307,218 shares of the company’s stock worth $4,968,000 after purchasing an additional 164,859 shares during the period.
-Institutional investors own 40.06% of the company’s stock.
+Hedge funds and other institutional investors own 40.06% of the company’s stock.

 Analyst Upgrades and Downgrades